RuthlessDrixx/Free-Vision/README.md

 <li> To make this world a better place.
 <li> To put a stop to child abuse.
 <li> To decrease the amount of mistreatment such as sexual slavery, human trafficking and child labour and then eventually put a stop to it all over.
-<li> And most important of all...
+<li> And most importantly...
 To give vulnerable young and youth a secure and safer place to live and call home.

 <hr>